 You specify the intent log size when creating a file system by using the mkfs -o logsize option.
 With the Version 6 disk layout, you can dynamically increase or decrease the intent log size using the log option of the fsadm command.
-The mkfs utility uses a default intent log size of 16 megabytes for disk layout Versions 4, 5, and 6.
+The mkfs utility uses a default intent log size of 16 megabytes for disk layout Versions 4 and 5, and 64 megabytes for disk layout Version 6.
 The default size is sufficient for most workloads.
 If the system is used as an NFS server or for intensive synchronous write workloads, performance may be improved using a larger log size.